 - vomiting, diarrhea and, sometimes, constipation

-Some addicts also list a plethora of unpleasant symptoms upon experiencing withdrawal from opiates.
+Some addicts also list a plethora of unpleasant symptoms upon being dope sick from opiates.
 Some state they have the sensation of bugs crawling on or under the skin, which can lead to self-harm from scratching or slapping at the sensations.
 Others mention strange and unique physical sensations, such as being hyper-aware of their breathing, heartbeat or other feelings that mostly pass unnoticed by those not undergoing withdrawal.
 Other symptoms could include the severe dry mouth, an insatiable urge to drink, intense headaches, sweating, uncontrollable yawning and problems with balance.

-Emotional Side Effects of Dope Sickness
+Emotional Side Effects of Becoming Dope Sick

 The National Library of Medicine, a subsidiary of the National Institute of Health, lists a broad range of mental and emotional issues that recovering addicts may struggle with, including: